 You found our list of virtual game night ideas.

-Virtual game night ideas encompass competitions that are playable via the internet, and tips that help make virtual game night go more smoothly.
-Examples of virtual game night activities include digital scavenger hunts, virtual werewolf, and online board games.
+Virtual game night ideas include activities that are playable via the internet, and tips for success.
+Examples ideas include digital scavenger hunts, virtual werewolf, and online board games.
 The purpose of these ideas is to facilitate human connection and team bonding through fun and simple online games.
+These events are sometimes called “Zoom game night.”

 Specifically, this list includes: